eatnumber1/goal/solutions/complete/perl/worr/README.md

 replacement.

 `__o()` is simple, as it calls a different function, `o`, unless it was passed an argument.
-If it was passed an argumen ('al', in our case) it just returns it.
+If it was passed an argument ('al', in our case) it just returns it.

 `o` on the other hand, returns the return value caller, which is a stringified